rficcaglia/guardian/rbac/k8s-rbac-set-model.md

 As an example, let's assume a subject "alice" in role "r1" is requesting access "get" to a resource assigned to role binding "ω1".
 A policy "p1" specifies that the resource request must have x<sub>1</sub> corresponding to:

-* a role fact requiring reuqest.subject is contained in ω1,
+* a role fact requiring request.subject is contained in ω1,
 * a role fact requiring request.verb is contained in r1,
 * a role fact requiring that request.resource is contained in r1
-* an additonal environmental constraint fact, that the request.resource IP address is in a range r1.
+* an additonal environmental constraint fact, that the request.resource IP address is in a range e1.

 where (1,1,1,1) &rarr; {1}
 and all other bit strings, eg (0,1,1,1), (1,0,1,1), ..., (0,0,0,0) &rarr; {0}